phantasma-io/phantasmaphoenix-gitbook/developers/sdks/ts/backend/examples/invoke-a-script.md

 # Invoke a Script

-{% hint style="warning" %}
+{% hint style="info" %}
-This functionality is currently disabled and will be re‑enabled according to the [roadmap](https://phantasma.info/blockchain#roadmap)
+Current RPC and TypeScript SDK source expose `invokeRawScript` as a read-only VM execution call.
+This page is source-backed; it does not include live public-node verification.
 {% endhint %}

 {% hint style="info" %}